 This is a randomized, active-controlled, open-label study to assess the safety, tolerability and efficacy of Afabicin in the treatment of participants with bone or joint infection due to Staphylococcus aureus \[both methicillin-susceptible S. aureus (MSSA) and methicillin-resistant S. aureus (MRSA)\] and/or coagulase-negative staphylococci (CoNS) and to compare it to standard of care (SOC).

-Study to Assess Safety, Tolerability and Efficacy of Afabicin in The Treatment of Participants With Bone or Joint Infection Due to Staphylococcus
+Randomized Open-label Active-controlled Study to Assess the Safety, Tolerability, and Efficacy of Afabicin IV/Oral in the Treatment of Patients With Bone or Joint Infection Due to Staphylococcus

 Researchers look for people who fit a certain description, called eligibility criteria.
 Some examples of these criteria are a person's general health condition or prior treatments.